ukwa/ukwa-services/access/rrwb/README.md

 This [Docker Swarm Stack](https://docs.docker.com/engine/swarm/key-concepts/) deploys the back-end services required to provide reading-room and staff access to Non-Print Legal Deposit material.

+This system provides a web-based access point for every Legal Deposit library, and one more for BL Staff, through which NPLD material can be accessed.
+This covers items delivered to us by publishers (supporting eBook and ePub formats at this time), and web pages captured by the UK Web Archive.
+This system implements the access restrictions required by the NPLD regulations.

 This replaces the remote-desktop-based access system by using [UK Web Archive Python Wayback](https://github.com/ukwa/ukwa-pywb) (UKWA PyWB) to provide access to content directly to secure browsers in reading rooms (either directly, or via the forthcoming [NPLD Player](https://github.com/ukwa/npld-player)).
 The UKWA PyWB system also implements the Single-Concurrent Usage (SCU) locks, and provides a way for staff to manage those locks if needed.

 To Do